 Prioritize the calls with direct revenue or schedule impact.

-• Tenant no heat, weak heat, thermostat, and cold-night concern calls answered immediately.
+• Tenant no heat, weak heat, thermostat, frozen-pipe worry, and cold-night concern calls answered immediately.

-• Resident impact, access, prior tickets, owner pressure, and vendor needs captured.
+• Resident impact, access, prior tickets, owner pressure, vendor context, and callback expectation captured.

 Where Revenue Leaks